RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/multinest__3_811_2multinest_8cpp.md

          return lnew;
       }

+      /// Main interface to MultiNest dumper routine
+      /// The dumper routine will be called every updInt*10 iterations
+      /// MultiNest does not need to the user to do anything.
+User can use the arguments in whichever way he/she wants
+      ///
+      /// Arguments:
+      ///
+      /// nSamples                                             = total number of samples in posterior distribution
+      /// nlive                                                = total number of live points
+      /// nPar                                                 = total number of parameters (free + derived)
+      /// physLive[1][nlive * (nPar + 1)]                      = 2D array containing the last set of live points
+      ///                                                        (physical parameters plus derived parameters) along
+      ///                                                        with their loglikelihood values
+      /// TODO: Multinest uses the likelihood of the lowest live point as the "threshold" for iterating, i.e. it throws out the live point if it finds a better one.
+So we can use this number to update the GAMBIT 'cutoff' threshold when evaluating the likelihood function.

+      /// posterior[1][nSamples * (nPar + 2)]                  = posterior distribution containing nSamples points.
+      ///                                                        Each sample has nPar parameters (physical + derived)
+      ///                                                        along with the their loglike value & posterior probability
+      /// paramConstr[0][0] to paramConstr[0][nPar - 1]        = mean values of the parameters
+      /// paramConstr[0][nPar] to paramConstr[0][2*nPar - 1]   = standard deviation of the parameters
+      /// paramConstr[0][nPar*2] to paramConstr[0][3*nPar - 1] = best-fit (maxlike) parameters
+      /// paramConstr[0][nPar*4] to paramConstr[0][4*nPar - 1] = MAP (maximum-a-posteriori) parameters
+      /// paramConstr[1][4*nPar]                               = ????
+      /// maxLogLike                                           = maximum loglikelihood value
+      /// logZ                                                 = log evidence value
+      /// logZerr                                              = error on log evidence value
-      void LogLikeWrapper::dumper(int nSamples, int nlive, int nPar, double *physLive, double *posterior, double* /*paramConstr*/, double /*maxLogLike*/, double /*logZ*/, double /*logZerr*/)
+      /// context                                              = void pointer, any additional information void LogLikeWrapper::dumper(int nSamples, int nlive, int nPar, double *physLive, double *posterior, double* /*paramConstr*/, double /*maxLogLike*/, double /*logZ*/, double /*logZerr*/)
       {